Nonverbal Communication and Body Language

 Effective communication is about more than just exchanging information.
 It's about understanding the emotion and intentions behind the information.
-As well as being able to clearly convey a message, you need to also listen in a way that gains the full meaning of what's being said, builds trust, and makes the other person feel heard and understood.
+As well as being able to clearly convey a message, you need to also listen in a way that gains the full meaning of what's being said and makes the other person feel heard and understood.

-People often focus on what they should say, but effective communication is less about talking and more about listening.
-Listening well means not just understanding the words or the information being communicated, but also understanding the emotions the speaker is trying to communicate.
+When communicating with others, we often focus on what we should say.
+However, effective communication is less about talking and more about listening.
+Listening well means not just understanding the words or the information being communicated, but also understanding the emotions the speaker is trying to convey.